GGiecold-zz/ECLAIR/README.md

 # ECLAIR
-Robust inference of cell lineages from large datasets of gene expression levels.
-ECLAIR comes up with an level of statistical confidence for the estimated lineages via consensus clustering and combining the information from multiple partitions and minimum spanning trees.
-The present package comes with several algorithms for assessing the similarity of ECLAIR lineage trees and the statistical confidence associated to each edge of such trees.
+Robust and scalable inference of cell lineages from gene expression data.
+ECLAIR achieves a higher level of confidence in the estimated lineages via consensus clustering and by combining the information from an ensemble of minimum spanning trees.
+In addition, the present package features several customized algorithms for assessing the similarity between weighted graphs or unrooted trees and for estimating the reproducibility of each edge to a given tree.